conan-io/docs/reference/conanfile/dependencies.rst

 This attribute is extensively used by generators like ``CMakeDeps`` or ``MSBuildDeps`` to generate the necessary files for the build.

-This section documents the ``self.depepndencies`` attribute, as it might be used by users both directly in recipe or indirectly to create custom build integrations and generators.
+This section documents the ``self.dependencies`` attribute, as it might be used by users both directly in recipe or indirectly to create custom build integrations and generators.

 Dependencies interface